Mayor Len Pagano

 View Message from the Mayor

-Leonard B. "Len" Pagano lives in Hanover Crossing and has been a resident for over 35 years.
-He was honorably discharged form both the U.S. Army and U.S. Navy.
+Leonard B. "Len" Pagano lives in Hanover Crossing and has been a St. Peters resident since 1976.
+He was honorably discharged from both the U.S. Army and U.S. Navy.
 He is a high school graduate and took specialty courses at both St. Charles County and Florissant Valley Community Colleges.
 He is retired from Unilever HPC where he worked as St. Louis Plant Warehouse Coordinator.
-He and his wife, Joyce, have three children, eight grandchildren and one great grandchild.
+He and his wife, Joyce, have three children, eight grandchildren and three great grandchildren.

 "The City of St. Peters welcomes you!
-The information contained in this section will help you to become familiar with each of the City’s elected and appointed officials.
+The information contained in our website will help you to become familiar with each of the City’s elected and appointed officials.
 It will also provide you with valuable information about services, local ordinances and opportunities for citizen participation.
 I encourage you to become knowledgeable about your City and take an active role in your City government.
 Stay involved!"

 BACK TO THE TOP

 Message from Mayor Pagano

 Have you ever heard of the “It” factor?
 That’s when a person has a special quality that is hard to define.
 You just know that you like them.
 Well, I think you could say the same thing about some communities.
 I really believe that we live in that type of special place.
 My Hometown St. Peters has “It.”